 Price long term – 5 – The foam filter which comes with the fountain lasts 2 years and can be purchased for about $9.
 ThirstyCats offer a carbon filter that lasts 6 months, available for about $10.
 So, if you purchase a medium priced fountain for $130 and you add a carbon filter which you replace once, your first year cost will be $140.
 Your next year cost will be $10 and your second year cost will be $19.
 Over a five year period after purchase you will have a total cost including purchase and five years of use of $190.

 Appearance – 5 – Considered by many to offer the most beautiful cat fountains worldwide.

 Overall rating – 4.8

-Ease of cleaning – 3.5 – Warm soapy water and a sponge will do it but the internal parts will take a little time.
+Ease of cleaning – 3.5 – Warm soapy water and a sponge will do most of it but the internal parts take more time.

 Drinkwell 360 – 3.6